ddsjoberg/Manuscript-Code-Share/README.md

 ### Code Sharing

-In the spirit advancing knowledge, collaboration, and transparency, please find code I've written to prepare statistical analyses for various peer-reviewed manuscripts.
+In the spirit advancing knowledge, collaboration, and transparency, below please find code I've written to prepare statistical analyses for various peer-reviewed manuscripts.

 ------------------------------------------------------------------------